TNANO Information for Authors

 11) An Electronic Copyright Form (ECF) should be included with the submission.
 Follow the instructions to sign electronically the ECF as provided in the Manuscript Central Author Center.
 You will receive by e-mail a copy of the signed form.
 Please keep it because it may be needed if the paper is accepted.

-12) If you have difficulties, please contact the Editorial Administrator or the Editor-in-Chief using the forms below.
+12) If you have difficulties, please contact the Editorial Administrator or the Editor-in-Chief using the respective inquiries forms.

 Preparation of Final Versions of Manuscripts for Publication